-Christmas cactus plants may look difficult to care for, but they are actually pretty easy to grow.
-In this post, I’ll tell you everything you need to know to be successful, and enjoy those gorgeous flowers every December.
+Christmas cactus plants may look difficult to care for, but they are actually pretty easy to grow, and they can thrive for decades.

 The iconic December-blooming Christmas cactus has become a staple during the holiday season.
 Not only are they fun to grow, they’re easy to rebloom again year after year.